Rabeprazole: Synthesis

 The above synthesis pathway begins with 2,3-dimethypyridine N-oxide (1).
 Nitration of 2,3-dimethylpyridine N-oxide affords the nitro derivative (the addition of NO2) (2) The newly introduced nitro group is then displaced by the alkoxide from 3-methoxypropanol to yield the corresponding ether (3).
 Treatment with acetic anhydride results in the Polonovski reaction.
 Saponification followed by treatment with thionyl chloride then chlorinates the primary alcohol (5).
 Reaction with benzimidazole-2-thiol (6) followed by oxidation of the resulting thioether to the sulfoxide yields the final product: rabeprazole (8).

+Comparative chemistry

+The chemical structures in Table 2 illustrate the comparative chemistry of rabeprazole among other members of the PPI class.
+The structures vary by the substitution of side chains on either the benzimidazole or pyridine ring structures.
+Omeprazole, for example, has a methoxy moiety (CH3O-) on the benzimidazole ring at position 5, whereas pantoprazole has a difluoromethoxy (CHF2O-) chain at position 5.
+Lansoprazole has a trifluoroethoxy (CF3-CH2-O-) chain on the pyridine ring at position 4, whereas rabeprazole has a methoxypropoxy (CH3-O-(CH2)3-O-) chain at position 4.
+Esomeprazole and deslansoprazole represent stereoisomers of omeprazole and lansoprazole respectively.

 Physiochemical properties

 Rabeprazole is characterized as a white to yellowish-white solid in its pure form.
 It is soluble in a number of solvents.
 Rabeprazole is very soluble in water and methanol, freely soluble in ethanol, chloroform, and ethyl acetate, and is insoluble in ether and n-hexane.
 It is unstable under humid conditions.

 History

 Rabeprazole was first marketed in Europe in 1998.
 In 1999, one year later, rabeprazole was approved for use in the United States.